developermkarim/React-Rechart-Spring-project/REACT MY NOTES.md

 ## React Modal

 to know more about Design React modal follow the React SPA conceptual session by Mir hussain, section higlight = at 2 hour:20 minite.

+/// Module 50, Milestone 9
+### Bootstrap using with React
+** generally we ink the CDN link with the index.html pf public, then bootstrap all class and build in component will be workable. but professionally, we will use bootstrap according to https://react-bootstrap.github.io/getting-started/introduction. and run this command from cdn or VS code terminal   ---=== npm install react-bootstrap bootstrap@5.1.3 ===---

+moreover to connect follow this documentation  {/* The following line can be included in your src/index.js or App.js file*/}
+import 'bootstrap/dist/css/bootstrap.min.css';

+### module about Tailwind using with React js.
+In case of using Hero Icons run this to terminal or cmd ---> npm install @heroicons/react  <---- and have to use icons by CercleIcon Icon this name must be added with the name .The name will be camel case.Every syllable must be written with capitalization.

+ import { MenuIcon, XIcon } from '@heroicons/react/solid' is be imported in top.
+HeroIcon or any icon can be used Icon Name or svg like this

+  <svg xmlns="http://www.w3.org/2000/svg" className="h-6 w-6" fill="none" viewBox="0 0 24 24" stroke="currentColor" strokeWidth={2}><path strokeLinecap="round" strokeLinejoin="round" d="M6 18L18 6M6 6l12 12" /></svg>